-Parents are kept informed of progress through Parent and Tutor Evenings, interim and full reports and formal Parents Evenings.
+Parents are kept informed of progress through Parent Engagement days, interim and full reports and formal Parents Evenings.
 If there are any concerns about student progress, our staff and Sixth Form team are quick to recognise this and communicate with parents and carers to ensure that appropriate intervention and support is put in place.
-We also always welcome any queries with the Head of Sixth, the Tutor Team and the Sixth Form Administrator.
+We also always welcome any queries with the Head of Sixth Form, Assistant Leader of Sixth Form, the Tutor Team and the Sixth Form Administrator.